Ryōgoku Kokugikan: Gallery

 Wrestlers’ colourful banners are shown above the wall of the main entrance during the days of tournaments.

 Inside of the arena during a tournament.
-The Japanese flag is always raised on top of the Shinto roof and portraits of the previous tournament winners are hanged on top of the arena.
+The Japanese flag is always raised on top of the Shinto roof and portraits of the previous tournament winners are hung on top of the arena.
 White banners (called "man'in onrei", 満員御礼) on top of the roof indicates that the event is full.